gemcLogo

 Geant4 volumes are built using the python API.
 An example geometry: a flux scintillator paddle collects hits from protons impinging on a liquid hydrogen target The above snippet is the only code needed to build the geometry and record all tracks hitting the paddle.

-Detector Variations
+Geometry Variations

 clas12v